 Research Interests: physical cultures, media, intersectionality/intersectional justice, (ethical) consumption, corporate social responsibility, sport for development and peace, (cultural) citizenship, new media, fat activism, athlete activism, and labour issues.

 My doctoral research focused on South Asian experiences in ice hockey as it relates to cultural citizenship and post-9/11 racial discrimination in Canada.
 The monograph of this research will be published in late 2020 by Rutgers University Press.
 My Master’s research was a discourse analysis of the corporate social responsibility partnership between UNESCO and the Women’s Tennis Association (WTA) for global gender equality.

 Outside of academic writing, I write for my own blog The Rabbit Hole, which focuses on providing socio-cultural commentary on issues that pertain to sport, physical activity, and health.
-I am also the Assistant Editor for Hockey in Society and an Associate Editor for Engaging Sports.
+I am also the Senior Editor for Hockey in Society and an Associate Editor for Engaging Sports.

 In 2014, I started a social media campaign called Offside Plays.
 It is inspired by Laura Bates’ Everyday Sexism project that seeks to expose the prevalence and ubiquity of sexual harassment and gender inequality.
 However, Offside Plays expands its scope beyond exposing sexism to include racism, homophobia and any other form of discrimination that occurs in the realms of physical culture.
 It seeks to provide a safe space for storytelling and serve as a platform for research by providing an archive of struggle.

 In my volunteer life, I served on the Board-of-Directors for the United Nations Association in Canada – Vancouver Branch from 2005-2018.
 I was also the Graduate Student Representative for the North American Society for the Sociology of Sport.